taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Ok, **now** we can eat."*

-Asoka looks at the happy people, warm food, families and children laughing in the sunlight, and they burst into tears.
+Asoka looks at the happy people, warm food, families and children laughing in the sunlight, and they burst into tears, burying their face in their hands.
+Iri wraps its arms around Asoka tenderly as Majhee gently rubs Asoka's back.

 ## Diagram 6: Cuttlefish Hunting Diagram